Southern California Attorney Defends Your Rights Against Parental Estrangement or Alienation

 Dissolution often inspires complex and intense emotions.
 Most parents cope effectively with their feelings of sadness, anger, angst and betrayal, and try to protect their children from destructive emotions; some parents put their children in the middle.
 When the other parent’s words and actions unfairly alienate you from your children, the court may need to intervene.

-The lawyers at Silverman & Silverman, Attorneys at Law, have 40+ years of combined experience in child-custody, visitation and parenting matters.
-In addition, lawyer Alan R. Silverman has 15 years of experience as a psychologist and family counselor.
-In that role, he often advised parents on the negative consequences of involving their children in their disputes.
-Our law firm guides you through important methods of managing your own emotions for the sake of helping your children adapt to the difficult aspects of a complex divorce.
-If the other parent is engaging in alienating or estranging behavior with your children, we take critical legal steps to end the harmful conduct and restore your relationships with your children.
+At Silverman Family Law, APC, I have decades of experience in child-custody, visitation and parenting matters.
+In addition, I have 15 years of experience as a psychologist and family counselor.
+In that role, I often advised parents on the negative consequences of involving their children in their disputes.
+My law firm guides you through important methods of managing your own emotions for the sake of helping your children adapt to the difficult aspects of a complex divorce.
+If the other parent is engaging in alienating or estranging behavior with your children, I take critical legal steps to end the harmful conduct and restore your relationships with your children.

 Understanding parental alienation or estrangement

-During a high-conflict dissolution, particularly where one party has a significant psychological disorder, one parent may improperly influence a child to dislike the other parent.
-This is often the result of such motives as a desire to obtain revenge against the other parent, to gain an advantage in the divorce litigation, to have more custodial time with the child, to avoid paying child support, to cope with their fear of loneliness, to justify their irrational beliefs about the proper parenting of the child or to justify poor decisions made.
+During a high-conflict dissolution, particularly where one party has a significant psychological disorder, one parent may improperly influence a child to dislike the other parent-often the result of such motives as a desire to obtain revenge against the other parent, to gain an advantage in the divorce litigation, to have more custodial time with the children, to avoid paying child support, to cope with his or her own fear of loneliness, to justify his or her irrational beliefs about properly parenting the children or to justify poor decisions.

-The parent causing alienation or estrangement can either parent.
+Either parent can cause interference or estrangement.
 Typically, the custodial parent has greater and more consistent access to the children and more influence over the child.
-Parental alienation or estrangement applies to circumstances whereby the children previously enjoyed a normal relationship with the alienated or estranged parent, not to situations involving abuse.
+Parental interference or estrangement applies to circumstances when the children previously enjoyed a normal relationship with the interfering or estranged parent, not related to situations involving abuse.

 Negative behavior can lead to parental alienation or estrangement

-The alienating parent may suffer from psychological issues or may have developed hostility toward you during the divorce or difficult child custody case.
-Alienating or estranging behavior may be overt such as the conducts listed below or more subtle where your spouse or partner does not make openly disparaging statements but, instead, engages in less obvious behavior such as positively reinforcing responses from the child that are consistent with his or her own values and showing disapproval for choices made by the other parent.
-The result of that parent’s actions is to cause estrangement or alienation between the children and the other parent.
+The estranged or interfering parent may suffer from psychological issues or may have developed hostility toward you during the dissolution process or difficult child-custody case.
+Interfering or estranging behavior may be overt, such as the conducts listed below, or more subtle: your spouse or partner does not make openly disparaging statements and, instead, engages in less obvious behavior, such as positively reinforcing the children’s responses that are consistent with his or her own values, showing disapproval for the other parent’s choices.
+The result of that parent’s cues and actions is to cause estrangement or to interfere between the children and the other parent.
 Examples of overt behaviors may be: